 “Hey, Bruce,” I could hear him saying, “why don’t you invite that Creem kid to the Cleveland show.”

-Maybe I’d gone terminally cynical — a once credulous midwesterner curdled, at 22, by too long in New York.
-And maybe Bruce, a credulous kid from the midwest of the east coast, wide-eyeing the towers across the river, actually thought he’d found someone else who had a clue how it was to try and measure up, to be twenty-something and burning, an honest-to-pete friend.
-Sure, we’d had an adventure or two, hangs in Detroit, an evening in NYC, though I’d be hard-pressed, under the circumstances — post-school, post-band, pre-Holtzman, perennially marinated — to supply details.
-I only know some of the nights ended in an underwater clown show of me and Clarence, the saxophonist and ex-linebacker, turning over the mini-bar and playing tackle football till the house dick knocked, while our pal Bruce — whose sole known flaw was he didn’t like to marinate — was into his second or third cycle of working on a dream.
+Maybe I’d gone cynical — a once credulous midwesterner curdled, at 22, by too long in New York.
+And maybe Bruce, a credulous kid from the midwest of the east coast, wide-eyeing the towers across the river, actually thought he’d found someone else who had a clue how it was, an honest-to-pete friend.
+We were getting there, for sure.
+Had an adventure or two, Detroit, NYC, New Orleans — though I’d be hard-pressed, under the circumstances (post-school, post-band, pre-Holtzman) to supply details.
+I only know one of the nights ended in an underwater clown show with me and Clarence, the saxophonist and ex-linebacker, turning over the mini-bar and playing tackle football till the house dick knocked, while our pal Bruce — whose sole known flaw was he didn’t like to drink — was into his second or third cycle of working on a dream.
 But let’s just say “Come to Cleveland” was all him, fully spontaneous and genuine and, beneath the offstage reserve, wildly exuberant.
 Either way, the guy was enough of a star that enough of a starfucker went.

 Called Bruce back, said I’d get my friend Charlie to show us the real Cleveland.
 He would love Charlie.
-Cleveland born and raised, black-eyed Charlie was a righteous street poet, trippy songwriter, out-of-tune guitar basher, squeaky singer, implacable evangelist — in the columns of Creem — for rock insurgencies, apostle of Lou Reed, friend of Lester Bangs, booze guzzler, syrup sucker, pill popper, bad dancer, brokeass, mama’s boy, veteran blood donor, speed-rapper, world’s most skeletal life-model, and nothing if not a “bird” — which, I explained, is what my father called people he didn’t know where to file.
+Cleveland born and raised, black-eyed Charlie was a righteous street poet, trippy songwriter, out-of-tune guitar basher, squiggly-voiced singer, implacable evangelist — in the columns of Creem — for rock insurgencies, apostle of Lou Reed, friend of Lester Bangs, booze guzzler, syrup sucker, pill popper, bad dancer, brokeass, mama’s boy, blood donor, speed rapper, world’s most skeletal life-model, and nothing if not a “bird” — which, I explained, is what my father called people he didn’t know where to file.

 Like me.
 Probably like you, Bruce.